A PRACTICAL APPROACH TO SIDESTEP AI RISKS

 These concerns arise partially out of what we call the ‘black box’ of AI.
 Unlike traditional system development where a set of rules is formalised and given to the system to follow, AI system development flips the script.
 Machine learning algorithms generalise and infer rules from a given dataset – resulting in opaque rules that even developers lack specifics about.

 Emphasising the complications of AI applications, Dr. Saerbeck (CTO of Digital Service at TÜV SÜD) said, “Current machine learning models encode functionality in hundreds of thousands if not millions of parameters.
 We currently lack a robust framework to understand the role and impact of each of these values.
 This results in uncertainty.
 We simply don’t know under what conditions a given model will fail.
 AI governance is currently the only effective mitigation to manage AI risks.
-We need to update our processes to measure and reliably quantify assess quality metrics such as robustness, accuracy, and predictability for AI.”
+We need to update our processes to measure and reliably quantify while assessing quality metrics such as robustness, accuracy, and predictability for AI.”

 Organisations already know the risks associated with AI – and it's holding them back from the potential benefits of the technology.
 Among these risks is a lack of transparency, which is preventing adoption of AI7.
 As Dr. Saerbeck puts it, “Trustworthiness is essential to be able to apply AI in mission critical applications and reap the benefits of the full potential of AI.”